parity-js/shell/README.md

 ### Build the binary (Optional)

-One further, albeit optional step is to create an OS-spefific binary.
+One further, albeit optional step is to create an OS-specific binary.
 This is done with the following command:

 ```bash
 npm run release